xavi075/GastroManager/README.md

 ## Usage

 To use Gastromanager, start the server with `npm start` and navigate to `http://localhost:3000` in your web browser.
 From there, you can access the various features of the application.
+It should be taken into account that for this version of the application at least one restaurant must be added to the database.

 ## Technologies Used